Classic from scratch strawberry pie made with fresh summer strawberries and an all-butter two crust pie dough

 - Or, pinch the crust like the image above.

 For the best flaky dough, use cold ingredients and work in a cool environment.
+That means keeping all your ingredients chilled!
+I keep the flour mixture in the fridge or freezer while I set up my mis en place.

 Second, work quickly!
 Overworking, over-kneading, or over-rolling stresses out the dough.
 Too much agitation will result in a rubbery or tough pie dough.

-Fresh Strawberry Filling
+Strawberry Pie Filling

 Keep in mind that frozen strawberries will expel more moisture than fresh strawberries.
 As such, you may have to add additional cornstarch to the mixture.

-Patience is key.
-You must wait for the pie to cool down before digging in.
-If you try to cut into a warm pie, you’ll end up with a big mess.
+Cause: If you try to cut into a warm pie, you’ll end up with a big mess.

 Strawberry Pie